indieopensource/open-dev-time-block/terms.md

 ## <a id="Definitions"></a>Definitions

-1.  **Affiliate** means a legal entity that has _Control_ over, is under the _Control_ of, or is under common _Control_ with another legal entity.

-2.  **Control** means ownership of substantially all the assets of a legal entity or the power to direct management and policies of a legal entity, such as by vote or by contract. _Control_ can be direct or indirect.
+1.  **Control** means ownership of substantially all the assets of a legal entity or the power to direct management and policies of a legal entity, such as by vote or by contract. _Control_ can be direct or indirect.

-3.  **Developer's Address** means the address _Developer_ gives along with their signature to the _Proposal_.
+2.  **Developer's Address** means the address _Developer_ gives along with their signature to the _Proposal_.

-4.  **Full Time** means eight hours per _Working Day_.
+3.  **Full Time** means eight hours per _Working Day_.

-5.  **Half Time** means four hours per _Working Day_.
+4.  **Half Time** means four hours per _Working Day_.

-6.  **Intellectual Property Right** means any patent, copyright, trademark, or trade secret right, or any other legal right typically referred to as an intellectual property right.
+5.  **Intellectual Property Right** means any patent, copyright, trademark, or trade secret right, or any other legal right typically referred to as an intellectual property right.

-7.  **Part Time** means two hours per _Working Day_.
+6.  **Part Time** means two hours per _Working Day_.

-8.  **Public License** means a license to the public at large, or to everyone who receives a copy of the licensed work.
+7.  **Public License** means a license to the public at large, or to everyone who receives a copy of the licensed work.

-9.  **Remaining Working Days** means the number of _Working Days_ left before the _Deadline_.
+8.  **Remaining Working Days** means the number of _Working Days_ left before the _Deadline_.
 For example, if seven calendar days remain before the _Deadline_, five of which are _Working Days_, there are five _Remaining Working Days_.

-10.  **Time Left** means the number of _Remaining Working Days_ multiplied by the _Work Pace_.
+9.  **Time Left** means the number of _Remaining Working Days_ multiplied by the _Work Pace_.
 For example, if there are five _Remaining Working Days_ and the _Work Pace_ is _Half Time_, then there are twenty _Working Hours_ of _Time Left_.

-11.  **Unused Hours** means the _Purchased Hours_ minus the time _Developer_ has worked under this agreement to date.
+10.  **Unused Hours** means the _Purchased Hours_ minus the time _Developer_ has worked under this agreement to date.